wmde/wikimedia.de_archived/README.md

-# Website of Wikimedia Deutschland e.V.
+# Old version of the Wikimedia Deutschland e.V. website

-This repository holds the source code and build/deployment tools for the Wikimedia Deutschland e.V. website relaunch.
+The new version can be found at https://github.com/wmde/wikimedia.de

 ## Development